nogueira0811/HousingPrice_Analysis/README.md

 # Housing Price Analysis in the Reno–Tahoe Area

 ## 1. Introduction and Overview
-- **Project Objective**:
-  This project analyzes over 26,000 real estate transactions in Washoe County to uncover trends and key factors influencing the local housing market.
+The purpose of this project is to analyze and report on the current state of the housing market in the Reno-Tahoe area, which includes Washoe County, Douglas County, and the city of Carson in northern Nevada.
+This analysis will be particularly useful for prospective investors and homebuyers new to the area, providing them with a clear understanding of the local market dynamics.

-- **Dataset Information**:
+- **Dataset**:

-  The dataset includes parameters such as sold price, date of sale, square footage, location, and property features (e.g., number of bedrooms and bathrooms).
+The primary dataset was extracted from public real estate websites, such as Zillow and Realtor, encompassing over 26,000 real estate transactions spanning the last 7 years.
+It includes parameters such as sold price, date of sale, square footage, location and property features (e.g., number of bedrooms and bathrooms).

 - **Questions to Address**:

+The main questions I seek to answer are:

-  - How have housing prices changed over time?
+* How have housing prices changed over time?
-  - What are the key metrics (e.g., median, mean, mode, minimum, and maximum prices) for different cities?
-  - Which parameters most influence housing prices?
+* Which factors have the greatest impact on housing prices?

-- **Tools and Methods**:
-  - Microsoft Excel was used for the cleaning of the dataset.
-  - Python was used for data analysis, including trend identification and predictive modeling.
-  - Tableau dashboards to present findings.
+As well as obtaining other metrics to help the reader better understand the state of the local market.

 ---